Biography

 Fleabag (Theatre)

 Her one-woman play, Fleabag, was the first to win Phoebe multiple awards.
-In 2014, she won the Critics’ Circle Theatre Award for Most Promising Playwright and The Off-West End Theatre Award for Best Female Performance and Most Promising New Playwright.
+In 2014, she won the Critics’ Circle Theatre Award for Most Promising Playwright and the Off-West End Theatre Award for Best Female Performance and Most Promising New Playwright.
 Her play was also nominated for an Evening Standard Award and a Drama Desk Award.

 Fleabag (Television)